input-output-hk/essential-cardano-content/content/glossary/iohk.md

 image_text: ""
 ---

-**IOHK**: Input Output Hong Kong was founded in 2015 by Charles Hoskinson and Jeremy Wood to create Cardano.
+Input Output Hong Kong was founded in 2015 by Charles Hoskinson and Jeremy Wood to create Cardano.
 The company became Input Output Global in 2018.